 8. Stop the spread of misinformation in the workplace

 Coronavirus is probably the most popular topic covered by the media right now and your employees talk about it every day.
 This is normal because the whole world is talking about it.
 However, there is also a lot of misinformation circling around it.

 Besides providing accurate and updated information to employees, crisis management teams should also actively keep up with the news circulating on social media in order to spot and prevent misinformation.
-As misinformation spreads quickly, employers have to prevent this from happening by sharing the latest updates on a regular basis.

 9. Use proper employee communications tools